m3047/tahoma_nmsg/README.md

 and then reference the `Field()` factory method to declare an instance of the protobuf within `fields_desc` in a packet definition.

+There are two `report*.py` examples for consuming SIE channel 213 data.

+### report-socket.py

-`report.py` is a simple example for consuming SIE channel 213 from an `sratunnel` instance terminated at a local UDP port (127.0.0.1:5000).
-It can also read from pcap files.
-To run the program, copy it to the enclosing directory and run it from there:
+Consumes SIE channel 213 from an `sratunnel` instance terminated at a local UDP port (127.0.0.1:5000).
+Best way to do this is with two windows.

+In one, run the `sratunnel` instance, which will probably look something like this:

 ```
-cp report.py ..
-cd ..
-python report.py
+sratunnel -c ch213 -w 'ch=213' -o nmsg:127.0.0.1,5000 ...
 ```

-To read from a PCAP file named `ch213.pcap`:

-1) Comment out the lines:
+In the other, run `report-socket.py`:

 ```
-import socket

-sock = socket.socket(socket.AF_INET, socket.SOCK_DGRAM)
-sock.bind((UDP_IP, UDP_PORT))

-sniff(opened_socket=StreamSocket(sock,TOP_PACKET), prn=write)
+./report-socket.py
 ```

-2) Uncomment the lines:
+### report-pcap-file.py

+Consumes data from a PCAP of SIE channel 213.
+A sample is provided, which was produced from the accompanying `ch213.jsonl` by running `nmsgtool -j ch213.jsonl -s 127.0.0.1/5000,10 --unbuffered`.

+Run it and you'll see output:

 ```
-from scapy.all import bind_layers
-bind_layers(UDP, NMSG, dport=UDP_PORT)

-sniff(offline='ch213.pcap', prn=write)
+./report-pcap-file.py
 ```

 ## Idioms